JithuPrabhakar/todo-mern/readme.md

 1. User Registration & Login:
     Secure user authentication with encrypted passwords using bcrypt.
-    JWT-based authentication for user sessions, ensuring secure and stateless login.
 2. User Authorization:
-    Role-based access control to protect API routes.
     Access control for specific resources (each user can only manage their own tasks).
 3. CRUD Operations for Todos:
     Create, Read, Update, and Delete tasks with a clean and intuitive user interface.
     Mark tasks as complete/incomplete.
-    l tasks or filter based on completion status.
 4. Responsive UI:
     Fully responsive design using React for a seamless experience across devices.
     Dynamic and interactive front-end built with React Hooks and Context API.